 Ingredients

-Pumpkin pie spice, nutmeg, cinnamon, salt: This is where the fall-flavored magic happens!
+- Pumpkin pie spice, nutmeg, cinnamon, salt: This is where the fall-flavored magic happens.

 Step by step instructions

 Pour the filling into the pie dough.
-Bake the pie for 45-55 minutes at 375 degrees F.
+Bake the pie for 40-50 minutes at 400 degrees F.

-The pie will be cooked around the edges but still jiggle in the center when ready.
-Remove from the oven and let cool at room temperature for an hour.
+- Remove from the oven and let cool at room temperature for an hour.
 After an hour, transfer to the fridge and let cool another 3 hours before enjoying.

-- Baking dish: Ceramic, metal and glass all bake at different speeds, which is why I recommend baking the pie for 45-55 minutes.
+- Baking dish: Ceramic, metal and glass all bake at different speeds, which is why I recommend baking the pie for 40-50 minutes.

 This feels like one of those inevitable issues when baking pie.
 The usual recommendation is to put tin foil around the edges of the pie when you notice it browning, but I have another method.